Zysun2002/Renderer-Alberta/README.md

 ## Todo

-1. Some features have not been integrated into the mainstream program.
+1. Some additional features have not been integrated into the mainstream program.

 2. Python makes non-graphics tasks easier—like handling command interfaces and using simple data structures.
 However, the core functions should still run like C for better speed.
 My solution is to write the core rendering part in CUDA for speed, while using Python to manage the peripheral parts.